thenoseman/vim_config/README.markdown

 ``echo "export GOPATH=`pwd`" > .envrc`` and then starting vim and doing a `:GoInstallBinaries`

 ## [vim-grepper](https://github.com/mhinz/vim-grepper)
-Interface to a lot of grep tools like eg. the-silver-searcher.
-Use `:Ag` to search for a term or `gs<motion>` to search for any motion.
+Interface to a lot of grep tools like eg. ripgrep.
+Use `:Rg` to search for a term or `gs<motion>` to search for any motion.

 ## [vim-haml](http://github.com/tpope/vim-haml)